apache/pulsar/site/docs/latest/functions/guarantees.md

 * `ATLEAST_ONCE`
 * `EFFECTIVELY_ONCE`

 {% include admonition.html type="info" content="By default, Pulsar Functions provide at-most-once delivery guarantees.
-So if you create a function without supplying a value for the `--processingGuarantees`flag, then the Function will provide at-most-once guarantees.
-You can " %}
+So if you create a function without supplying a value for the `--processingGuarantees` flag, then the function will provide at-most-once guarantees." %}

+## Updating the processing guarantees of a function

+You can change the processing guarantees applied to a function once it's already been created using the [`update`](../../reference/CliTools#pulsar-admin-functions-update) command.